safe | 511 Contra Costa

 Improved Fare Gates

 BART has begun the process of installing brand-new fare gates systemwide.
-The first prototype gates have already gone into service at West Oakland station, and Richmond and Antioch stations will receive new fare gates this summer.
+The first prototype gates have already gone into service at West Oakland station, and Richmond and Antioch stations will receive new fare gates in summer 2024.
 The new gates offer a variety of benefits:

-• Accessibility – Gates can detect wheelchair users and those with luggage, strollers, or bikes to ensure they get through with ease, and LED lighting assists visually impaired riders.
+• Accessibility – Gates can detect wheelchair users and those with luggage, strollers, or bikes to ensure they get through with ease.
+LED lighting assists visually impaired riders.

 • Safety – The new fare gates have tall swing barriers, making them more difficult to push through, jump over, or climb under.